 Flintshire Record Office was established in 1951 and moved to its present location at the Old Rectory, Hawarden in 1956.
 It is an 18th century grade II listed building.

 If you wish to take photographs of any documents, you will need to purchase a photography permit.
-For more details of this please read the Record Office leaflet photography in the searchroom.
+For more details regarding this please read their leaflet photography in the searchroom.

-The Archive is a member of the CARN (County Archive Research Network)
+They are a member of the CARN (County Archive Research Network).